 Now scheduled to land on Pandora December 17, 2021 pic.twitter.com/d21QmCwiHC— Avatar (@officialavatar) May 7, 2019

 However, a fourth Avatar movie was announced, which pushed the whole lot back to December 2016, 2017, and 2018 respectively.
-But it's *checks calendar* 2020 and we still haven't gotten a sequel, let alone three.
+But it's *checks calendar* 2020 and we still haven't got a sequel, let alone three.

 Through it all, Cameron has been completely chilled out about any delays.
 "It was a seven-year gap between The Terminator and Terminator 2: Judgment Day, seven-year gap between Alien and Aliens," he said.

 Luckily for Cameron, the Disney-Fox takeover hasn't hit the Avatar sequel the way it has hit other movies.
-According to Variety, production on Avatar 2 will continue as planned, and in November 2018, motion capture filming had finished.
+According to Variety, production on Avatar 2 will continue as planned, and in November 2018, motion-capture filming had finished.

 But that's just a small part of the entire movie as, like with the first movie, there's a lot of digital work to be done.
+Luckily, production will begin filming in New Zealand as of June 2020.

 While we've been calling them Avatar 2, Avatar 3 and so on, there hasn't been any official confirmation on what they will be called.